Written by Dr. M. Dennis Jackson, Professor of English (retired), University of Delaware

 At many institutions, recommendation letters--usually three are required - are just as important in graduate school admissions process as your undergraduate GPA and your scores on the Graduate Record Examination (GRE).

-When should you ask for recommendation letters?
+When should you ask for a recommendation letter for graduate school?

 You will find that many graduate schools set an application deadline in November or December.
 These are hectic months for professors.
 The semester is driving toward an end, the holidays loom ahead and term papers and final exams are streaming in, waiting to be graded (and you thought only the poor students suffer end-of-semester stresses).
 So, anticipate these pressures and ask for letters early - in September.